miia6/TF_frontend/README.md

 # Packages
 Install to the root: npm install

-# CHANGES
+# LATEST CHANGES
 - menu changes: added courses to the sidebar
-- /courseSelection vs /joinCourses
+- /courseSelection vs /joinCourses, both working
+- added some rest requests
+- applying to project working
+- viewing the application user has sent working

 # TO DO

-- Implement invitations and applications
+- Implement invitations and project owner applications
-- Define the functionalities with respect to the type of the user
+- Define the functionalities and links with respect to the type of the user
 - Modify teammates finding page with respect to the type of the user (see your project's teammates, and add search and invitation possibility for the project owner)
 - Fix info (course, visibility of links) in the menu to be always shown (now they reload a moment)
 - Improve visuality of the app (some images etc... ?).